-- 4.1-1 Enhance connectivity to activity centers. - a.
-Provide multimodal pathways with pedestrian and bicycle amenities to schools, parks, retail centers and open space as part of new development, redevelopment, infill development proposals and Capital Improvement Projects.
-Retrofit commercial
+- 4.1-1 Enhance connectivity to activity centers. - multimodal pathways a.
+Provide with pedestrian and bicycle amenities to schools, parks, retail centers and open space as part of new development, redevelopment, infill development proposals Capital and Improvement Projects.
+Retrofit commercial public with spaces, where areas appropriate, as part of development proposals.